Yes, Drew Barrymore is launching a talk show in a pandemic — and wants to ‘bring a little late-night’ to daytime TV

 “Here is what I get to do in my real life that isn’t about the making of these films and the telling of these stories,” Barrymore, 45, said on a Zoom conference call with reporters last week.
 “It’s about connecting with people.”

 CBS Television is banking on the fact that, in the ultracompetitive world of daytime TV that boasts names such as Kelly Clarkson, Tamron Hall, Rachael Ray and more, viewers will have a personal connection to Barrymore.
-After all, she has been in the spotlight her whole life: Fans might fondly remember her adorable appearance on “The Johnny Carson Show” after “E.T.’s” release where she took out her fake teeth.
+After all, she has been in the spotlight her whole life: Fans might fondly remember her adorable appearance on “The Tonight Show Starring Johnny Carson” after “E.T.’s” release where she took out her fake teeth.
 Or, maybe they just really loved “The Wedding Singer” or Netflix’s “The Santa Clarita Diet.”

 While daytime host Ellen DeGeneres just faced controversy when reports emerged that she is less kind than she appears to be on her show, Barrymore would never encounter any surprise about her real-life persona — everyone already knows everything about her.
 Or at least, they feel they do, as they read all about her troubled younger days when she went to rehab as a teenager.